Includes Parthenolecanium corni

 Biology and life history Lecanium scale overwinter as immatures on twigs and branches.
 They resume feeding in the spring and begin to swell; the males, when mature, split the scale cover and fly to find females.
 The fertilized female swells to a hemispherical shape and eggs are laid underneath the scale covering in May-June.
 The females are initially soft and exude honeydew, then harden.
 The eggs remain under the scale until hatching in early summer.
 Newly hatched yellowish-brown crawlers congregate on small branches, twigs and the undersides of leaves.
-When infestations are heavy, crawlers may be found on the upper surface of leaves, and on the fruit.
-Young scale can be dispersed by wind, rain, irrigation, or by people and machinery.
+When infestations are heavy, crawlers are found on the upper surface of leaves, and on the fruit.
+Young scales are dispersed by wind, rain, irrigation, or by people and machinery.
 After 4 to 6 weeks on the leaves, the young return to the stems and twigs to feed and overwinter.
 There is one generation per year.

 Remove or squash swelling scale in the spring when they are just starting to mature or prune out heavily infested branches.

 A number of predatory mites and parasitoid wasps feed on these scale insects.
 Check beneath scale for predator mites or wasp grubs to determine scale mortality.
 Holes in scale bodies indicate that parasitoids have emerged from the scale.